Learning Community Foundation and Donors Work Together for Healthy Children

 - Loretta McNally

-The much needed supplies are expected to last well into the summer months due to volume discounts negotiated by Learning Community staff.
-Learning Community centers in north and south Omaha take a two-generation approach, working with the whole family.
+Learning Community centers in north and south Omaha take a two-generation approach.
+In other words, Learning Community teams work with the whole family.
 Parent courses include ESL, GED, workforce training, financial literacy, parenting skills, homeownership, Love & Logic, healthy relationships and college planning.

 About the Learning Community of Douglas and Sarpy Counties

 The Learning Community of Douglas and Sarpy Counties is an educational subdivision focused on outcomes and opportunities for children and families.
 It achieves impact through a collaborative network of metropolitan area school districts and community organizations.
 Independent evaluations demonstrate consistently strong results in early childhood education and family engagement.
 Recognized nationally for advancing a two-generation approach, the Learning Community creates opportunities to address the needs of children and families together.
 A 12-member Coordinating Council, elected by the public, guides policies to challenge the opportunity gap and strengthen our communities.
 Visit: LearningCommunityDS.org